Skip to footer content

 To integrate text extraction functionality into our .NET MAUI Document Scanning app, we will follow these steps:

-1. Utilize the Camera API: Begin by leveraging the camera API provided by .NET MAUI to capture image files directly within your application.
+1. Utilize the Camera API: Leverage the camera API provided by .NET MAUI to capture image files directly within your application.

-3. Display Extracted Text: Finally, display the extracted text in the designated area on your app's user interface.
-This allows users to easily view the text extracted from the captured image or QR Code.
+3. Display Extracted Text: Display the extracted text in the designated area on your app's user interface for user viewing.

 Here's the corresponding code snippet implementing these steps: